 In the US, the Habib Bank of Pakistani Bank has been de-licensed for alleged terror funding.
 Without regulation on financial institutions, nations can end up into scenarios akin to the great recession of 2008.
 In fact, when in 2008 such an event did take place, compulsory regulations were added on many banks in order to avoid such situations to arise again.
 Now, not obeying these regulations could attract huge penalties.
 This has been possible due to big data.
 By analyzing the things that went wrong during the steps of any major economic downfall, experts can take measures to error-proof the current scenario so that such an event wouldn’t take place.

 #7.
 Boosts Overall Performance of the Financial Institute

 The benefits are present both for the company as well as for the customers.
 Employees can be assessed whether they have reached their monthly or yearly targets.
 Having access to the data of the previous years as well of the customers, make the bank perform better and more efficiently than those who lack the use of big data.

 Big data is a key essential in every sector.
 However, it has massive benefits for the financial industry which was clearly elaborated in the above points.
 Due to this reason, many people are flocking over to this department to bring the amazing benefits of data science and big data with the lucrative look of finance.
-So, if you are one of those people, you can sharpen your skills by opting for the “Data Science for Business: Financial Sectors” course.

 If you would like to share any feedback with us or can suggest other benefits of Big data in the finance sector, let us know in the comments below.